-Based on the current provisions of the Tax Act, one-half of any capital gain realized by a unitholder and the amount of any net taxable capital gains realized or considered to be realized by the Fund and designated by the Fund in respect of a unitholder will be included in computing a unitholder's income as a taxable capital gain.
+Generally, one-half of any capital gain realized by a unitholder and the amount of any net taxable capital gains realized or considered to be realized by the Fund and designated by the Fund in respect of a unitholder will be included in computing a unitholder's income as a taxable capital gain.
 One-half of a capital loss realized by a unitholder must be deducted against taxable capital gains in the year, and any excess may be carried back three years or forward indefinitely subject to rules in the Tax Act.